Buying Meals, Groceries and Food Souvenirs in Tonga

 - You will need cash to pay for almost all food in Tonga, as only some supermarkets accept credit card in Tonga

 - Supermarkets are often stocked with imports from New Zealand and Australia but are only marginally more expensive than in NZ and Oz

-- Bargaining is not typically practiced in Tonga.
-If the seller is asking a high price, just try somewhere else
+- Bargaining is not typically practised in Tonga.
+If the seller is asking for a high price, just try somewhere else

 - Be sure to try some of the local cuisines too!
 Check out our Restaurant Guides and Cheap Eats in our Food Category.

 Restaurants and Cafes in Tonga

 Tonga’s obvious go-to for food are the restaurants, cafes and takeaways – you’re on holiday after all, so why not treat yourself?!
 Restaurants can be found in Tonga’s main towns, as well as many resorts around the islands.